PDS Logo, the Tree of Life

 Thais Gibson

-Love bombing is, unfortunately, a phenomenon in modern-day relationships.
+Love bombing is, unfortunately, a common phenomenon in modern-day relationships.

 What is the Love Bombing Cycle?